 General and administrative expenses consist primarily of salaries and related benefits, including stock-based compensation, related to our executive, finance and support functions.
-Other general and administrative expenses include allocated facility-related costs not otherwise included in research and development expenses, travel expenses and professional fees for auditing, tax and legal services.
-We expect that general and administrative expenses related to our operations will decrease as a result of the workforce reduction and discontinuance of our research and development activities.
-These decreases may be offset in whole or in part following the change in our corporate strategy to focus on pursuing potential strategic initiatives to enhance stockholder value.
+Other general and administrative expenses include allocated facility-related costs not otherwise included in research and development expenses, travel expenses and professional fees for auditing, tax and legal services, including those costs related to pursuing and closing our strategic transaction.
+If the Merger is not consummated, we expect that general and administrative expenses related to our operations will decrease as a result of the workforce reduction and discontinuance of our research and development activities.